-Populism is booming, across all the nuances of the political spectrum: on the Right, the Left, the Centre or hybrid version.
-They occupy relevant positions in national parliaments, in governmental coalitions with mainstream parties or as successful challengers of the political status quo.
-This volume sheds light from different methodological and theoretical angles and offers evidence from a variety of cases on the ‘why’ and ‘how’ questions on populism’s emergence and consolidation in Europe in the last 30 years.
+Populism is booming across all the nuances of the political spectrum.
+It occupies relevant positions in national parliaments, in governmental coalitions with mainstream parties or as successful challengers of the political status quo.
+This volume sheds new light on the topic from different methodological and theoretical angles and offers evidence from a variety of cases on the ‘why’ and ‘how’ questions on populism’s emergence and consolidation in Europe over the past 30 years.

 The volume, composed of eight chapters, investigates how different populist parties in the European Union have been affected by the various crises, disentangling the role of the Great Recession vis-à-vis other factors (such as political and party system factors, but also structural social changes or cultural opportunities) in the growing strength of populist parties in various European countries.
 More specifically, the volume aims are to:

-- Use preliminary theoretical clarification to shed new light on the different ways in which populism has been articulated in the various European countries (either in Continental and Southern Europe, or in the less known and studied Central-Eastern ones) since the economic crisis, which has acted as an external shock in many party systems, either giving birth to new political actors or consolidating existing ones;
+- use a preliminary theoretical clarification to shed new light on the different ways in which populism has been articulated in the various European countries (either in Continental and Southern Europe, or in the lesser known and studied East-Central countries) since the economic crisis, which has acted as an external shock for many party systems, either giving birth to new political actors or consolidating existing ones;

-- Investigate the connections between populism and the national contextual political and cultural specificities that can determine the development of different types of populisms across countries, elaborating on different ‘configurations’ of triggering conditions for populism and reflecting on the limitations of a discrete conceptualization of the phenomenon.
+- investigate the connections between populism and the national contextual political and cultural specificities that can determine the development of different types of populisms across countries, elaborating on different ‘configurations’ of triggering conditions for populism and reflecting on the limitations of a discrete conceptualisation of the phenomenon.

 The chapters in this book were originally published as a special issue of West European Politics.

 Table of Contents

 Introduction: Understanding varieties of populism in times of crises

 1. National past and populism: the re-elaboration of fascism and its impact on right-wing populism in Western Europe